Links to Explore:

 is chartered by the State of New York as a not-for-profit educational

-corporation, the Association for Psychohistory, Inc., and for the past
+corporation, the Association for Psychohistory, Inc., and for the

-Psychohistorical Association, which holds an annual convention.
-Its
+International Psychohistorical Association, which holds an annual

-used in most college courses in psychohistory.
+full texts) is used in most college courses in psychohistory.

 from: Organization, Volume 6(4): 591-608, 1999.

-Learning from Foundation:
+Learning from

 Nelson Phillips and Stelios Zyglidopoulos